Getting Started

 What is the first session like?

 Many folks are nervous coming in for the first session with a new person, and I get that.
 I hope to set you at ease as we get a sense of one another.
 Any feelings, hesitations, or questions you have are welcome, but there’s no pressure to come prepared with anything.
-I’ll guide.
+It is enough to show up.

 I see you’re into art.
 Are you going to make me do collages?